tinof/ponyclub-desktop-nextjs/.trae/rules/project_rules.md

 Before providing code examples or package recommendations:

-1. **ALWAYS** check package versions using available MCP tools
+1.  **ALWAYS** check package versions using available MCP tools.
-2. **ALWAYS** use Context7 for framework documentation when available
+2.  **ALWAYS** use `docfork` for framework documentation when available.
-3. **NEVER** assume package versions or API signatures from training data
+3.  **NEVER** assume package versions or API signatures from your training data.

-When these tools are available, actively use them to ensure accuracy.
+When these tools are available, actively use them to ensure your output is accurate and current.

+## Avoid Outdated Knowledge

+Your training data may be based on older versions of our stack (Next.js <15, React <19, Tailwind <4). **You must not rely on it.**

+- **Verify Everything:** Treat your internal knowledge as potentially stale.
+  Verify all APIs, patterns, and package names using the tools listed below or by reading the project's source code.
+- **Prioritize Project Context:** The rules in this file and the documents in the `.ai/` directory are the source of truth.
+- **Default to `docfork`:** If you are unsure about a modern pattern (e.g., React 19 hooks, Next.js 15 data fetching), use `docfork` to get up-to-date examples.

 ## Analysis Process